This collation includes links to best practice guides, codes of conduct, and the related different obligations of NPCs, Trusts, and NPOs.

 Obligations of Trustees

-Trustee obligations universal to all Trusts are summarised in this useful 2018 Moore Stephens Trust guide:
+Trustee obligations universal to all Trusts in South Africa:

 (Issued by the Department of Social Development, 2001):